0xluckycoder/ecommerce/README.md

     - [x] - presist user in page reloads or tab moves
     - [x] - validate tokens from bakend in private requests

-- [ ] - make frontend vendor routes private
+- [x] - make frontend vendor routes private
-    - [ ] - redirect auth and unauth users accordingly
+    - [x] - redirect auth and unauth users accordingly
     - [ ] - logout user when accessToken, refreshToken is expired

+- [x] - add full screen loading

+- [/] - move error state to authState

+- [ ] - logout
+    - [ ] - add logout button in navbar
+    - [ ] - backend route to logout
+    - [ ] - make sure to revoke old tokens

 - [ ] - verify the user's email when user is confirming their account by cliking the link that sent to them

 - [ ] - store user role specific additional attributes in DB

 ### Backend